-The examiner is appointed by the King County Council to hold hearings and issue decisions on appeals of Department of Local Services and Permitting (DLSP) enforcement orders.
+The examiner is appointed by the King County Council to hold hearings and issue decisions on appeals of Department of Natural Resources and Parks (DNRP) enforcement orders.
 The examiner is a neutral decision-maker, like a judge.
-The examiner's office works for the council, not for DLSP.
-(When an agency other than DLSP uses KCC Title 23 to bring an enforcement action, substitute that agency for "DLSP" when reading this guide.)
+The examiner's office works for the council, not for DNRP.